neilbrown/edlib/README.md

 copybuf
 -------

-Similar in principle to "history", a copybuf pane can store a series of arbitrary slabs of text.
+Similar in principle to “history”, a copybuf pane can store a series of arbitrary slabs of text.
 It is used to provide copy/paste functionality.

 server
 ------

 The server pane listens on a socket for request to open a file, or to create an ncurses pane on the current terminal.
-It also reports to the request when the file has been edited, or when the ncurses pane is closed.
+It also reports to the requester when the file has been edited, or when the ncurses pane is closed.

 Emacs Mode
 ----------

 This provides a set of named commands which can be given to “keymap” as a global key map.
 In provides a number of Emacs-like bindings.

 C/Python mode
 -------------

 This pane capture various editing command and tailors them to suite editing C or Python code.
 It helps with correct indenting, highlight matching brackets, and will eventually do a lot more.

 Python Interface
 ----------------